Minxrod/PTC-EmkII/readme.txt

 - Game 5: Works.

 = Features =
-- Console: Almost everything on the console should be working, issues only with INPUT and LINPUT.
+- Console: Most commands on the console should be working, but there are issues with INPUT and LINPUT.
 - Background: Most operations should work, might be missing a few alternate forms of commands.
 - Sprites: Pretty good support; probably missing some more unusual features.
-- Graphics: Some basic operations should work, very unfinished.
+- Graphics: Most operations should work.
+GPAINT is unimplemented, some variants of other commands may be missing.
 - Panel: In progress, does not yet support ICON commands.
 - Files: Default graphics work; Some loading and saving has been implemented, but is very untested.
-- Sound: In progress, but has some differences from the original.
+- Sound: Alright, but has some differences from the original.
+Does not implement BGMSETV, BGMGETV yet.
 - Input: Buttons and keyboard work, experimental controller support.
 Controls can be changed from config/controls.txt, though it's not yet convenient.

 == Building ==